ILOG: History

 The name ILOG is an abbreviation of the combination of two French words: "Intelligence" and "Logiciel".
 These words can be translated as "Intelligent Software."

 In 1987, ILOG began licensing software components to companies developing software applications.
-These customers licensed the components in order to add new functionality to their software applications.
-The software components were initially developed in the LISP programming language, and transitioned to C++ in 1992 in order to follow the technical evolution of the software industry.
+These customers licensed the components to add new functionality to their software applications.
+The software components were initially developed in the LISP programming language and transitioned to C++ in 1992 to follow the technical evolution of the software industry.